 definition

-Other Campylobacter species, seldom pathogenic for humans, have been associated with disease in animals like infertility, septic abortion and mastitis in ruminants.
+Other Campylobacter species, C. lari, C. fetus e C. upsaliensis are also pathogenic for humans and have been associated with disease in animals like infertility, septic abortion and mastitis in ruminants.

 Campylobacteriosis is mainly a zoonotic disease responsible for self-limiting gastroenteritis, characterized by diarrhea, fever and abdominal cramps in humans.
 Complications may range from joint inflammation (5–10% of cases) to rare neurological complications such as Guillain-Barré paralytic syndrome.
 The onset time ranges from 1-10 days with disease duration between 3-6 days.